-The company announced Thursday that it’s selected a site at 10th Street and Walnut Avenue for its new 95,000-square-foot center, which will create 130 jobs.
+The company says it will create 130 jobs at the 95,000-square-foot center, which will be located at 10th Street and Walnut Avenue.
 The research center will initially focus on technologies involving the production of unconventional oil and gas resources, such as shale.

-Construction on the new center is set to begin next spring with an opening date planned for 2015.
+Construction is set to begin next spring with an opening date planned for 2015.